 The juice does not last very long

 While they are fast at juicing, the juice that is made with these types of juicers typically does not last very long because the juicing process creates a lot of oxidation (the natural browning process that happens when you cut an apple and leave it in the counter) and this is bad for our food and our bodies.
-This high spinning process add a lot of air and therefore foam, which causes a lot of air spots and separation in the juice, so if you like crisp, non foamy juice then this is not your best option.
-If you use a centrifugal juicer then our recommendation is to drink your juice right away, this way it is less oxidized, and you can’t notice the foam and separation as much but some people store this juice for up to 8 hours, although it’s not recommended.
-In comparison, a masticating or twin gear juicer will produce a crisp, less oxidized, non foamy juice that can be stored for us to 72 hours.
+This high-spinning process adds a lot of air and therefore foam, which causes a lot of air spots and separation in the juice, so if you like crisp, nonfoamy juice then this is not your best option.
+If you use a centrifugal juicer then our recommendation is to drink your juice right away, this way it is less oxidized, and you can’t notice the foam and separation as much, some people store this juice for up to 8 hours, although it’s not recommended.
+In comparison, a masticating or twin-gear juicer will produce a crisp, less oxidized, nonfoamy juice that can be stored for us for 72 hours.
 So while masticating juicers do take longer to juice, you can make large batches and store them, kind of like meal prepping which can save time in the long run and is preferred by many.

-While these types of juicers can save you some money up front, they usually carry a much shorter warranty when compared to masticating or twin gear juicers.
+While these types of juicers can save you some money upfront, they usually carry a much shorter warranty when compared to masticating or twin-gear juicers.
 This is something to consider in the long run and you will want to stick to reputable brands that will honor your warranty but if you spend the extra money.
-The typical warranty for a trusted brand centrifugal juicer is 1 years versus 5-10+ years for a masticating or twin gear juicer.
+The typical warranty for a trusted brand centrifugal juicer is 1 year versus 5-10+ years for a masticating or twin gear juicer.

 Pros: Easy to clean and use, less prep time needed, juices fast, juices whole fruits, less expensive, juices fibrous veggies.

 Cons: Not optimal for juicing greens, lower yield than a masticating juicer, noisy, juice doesn’t store well in the fridge, nutrients oxidize quicker, shorter warranty.